Desireful/phpbb/docs/coding-guidelines.markdown

     function parseFiles(ParserInterface $parser, array $files);

 ### Magic Numbers
 Don't use them.
 Use named constants for any literal value other than obvious special cases.
-Basically, it's ok to check if an array has 0 elements by using the literal 0.
+Basically, it's ok to check if an array has 1 element by using the literal 1.
 It's not ok to assign some special meaning to a number and then use it everywhere as a literal.
 This hurts readability AND maintainability.
 The constants `true` and `false` should be used in place of the literals 1 and 0 -- even though they have the same values (but not type!), it's more obvious what the actual logic is when you use the named constants.

 ### Shortcut operators
 The only shortcut operators that cause readability problems are the shortcut increment `$i++` and decrement `$j--` operators.
 These operators should not be used as part of an expression.
 They can, however, be used on their own line.
 Using them in expressions is just not worth the headaches when debugging, examples: